 What does a child minder do?

-- change nappies and make up bottles for babies
+- changing nappies and making up bottles for babies

-- take older children to and from playgroup or school
+- taking older children to and from playgroup or school

 What do I need to do to become a child minder?

 You'll need to get a childcare qualification, and certificates in health and safety, and safeguarding before you register as a childminder.

 If you want to care for children under eight for more than two hours a day, you'll need to register with Ofsted.
 Before you register, you'll usually need:

 - a childcare qualification approved by your local council

 - training in food hygiene